redhat-cop/casl-ansible/docs/PROVISIONING_ARCH.md

 Some principles we try to adhere to with all of these phases include the following.

 - **Modularity**.
 Each phase should be runnable on its own, using the exact same inventory
-- **Idempotentcy**.
+- **Idempotency**.
 All phases should be safe to re-run at any time without impact.
 - **Commonality**.
 This is the idea that we should essentially treat all Infrastructure providers the same, allowing us to treat different providers as _pluggable_ to a [common provisioning framework](#pluggable-provisioners).
 - **Ability to Deprovision**.
 Provisioner should include the ability to clean up all created infrastructure.

 ## OpenShift Ansible integration

-CASL-Ansible provisioning is intended to be a compliment (and in some cases an upstream) to the [openshift-ansible](https://github.com/openshift/openshift-ansible.git) repo.
+CASL-Ansible provisioning is intended to be a complement (and in some cases an upstream) to the [openshift-ansible](https://github.com/openshift/openshift-ansible.git) repo.
 As such, we intend for the CASL tools to support all of the features and capabilities of the openshift-ansible cluster deployment playbook.
 The aim is to use CASL to provision and prepare infrastructure and then hand off to the [deploy_cluster](https://github.com/openshift/openshift-ansible/blob/master/playbooks/deploy_cluster.yml) playbook for the installation of OpenShift.

 ## Ansible Inventory Structure